nikolainobadi/NnSwiftUIKit/README.md

 ## Usage
 NnSwiftUIKit provides a robust toolkit for enhancing your SwiftUI apps.
 Below are examples of how to leverage some of its key components.

 ### Error Handling
+Easily handle error presentation with `NnAsyncTryButton`, `NnDisplayableError`, and the custom view modifers.

-Implement `NnDisplayableError` in your custom error types to take full advantage of NnSwiftUIKit's error handling capabilities:
+Implement `NnDisplayableError` in your custom error types:

 ```swift
 struct MyError: NnDisplayableError {